We are a thriving community of children, parents and teachers working individually and together to:

 Children should not be brought to school if they are not well enough to cope with normal school activities.
 Please, understand that we are not able to give one-to-one care for ill children.

 The following is a list of symptoms to guide you in deciding whether your child should be brought to school.
-DO NOT bring your child to school on days when any of the following symptoms are present and do allow one day without symptoms:
+DO NOT bring your child to school on days when any of the following symptoms are present and do allow 24 hours without symptoms:

 - Fever (37 degrees and above)